 Proving that the newest tools are not always the most popular, Microsoft Word was cited as useful for notetaking, writing essays and referencing.
 It’s also available for free as part of the Office 365 suite.

-Microsoft OneNote garnered more mentions than Word and Google Docs combined.
-Part of the Office 365 suite available to all students and staff members, OneNote was described by one student as ‘amazing’.
+Microsoft OneNote garnered more mentions than Word and Notability combined.
+Part of the Office 365 suite available to all students and staff members, it has been the most popular tool three years in a row.

 Please note that this list is drawn from the student survey and is not necessarily endorsed by Durham University.
 When using any third-party tool, please read the Terms & Conditions carefully.
 Durham University is not able to provide support for third-party tools used by students or staff.